Increasingly popular and in demand, user experience design calls for a diversification of skills. The following skills are essential for UX designers

 Designing an attractive user interface is less about being analytical or scientific and more about being creative.

 The UI designer is responsible for designing things like typography, color palettes, and buttons.
-To make sure that a product is encapsulating a brand, designers spend endless time using tools such as Sketch and Photoshop.
+To make sure that a product encapsulates a brand, designers spend endless time using tools such as Sketch and Photoshop.

 User interface designers implement UXers’ design instructions into UI designs that make sense to users and provide them with a memorable experience.